nicolleharding/Elna-Vedic-Astrology/README.md

 - Add interesting layout for the bullets on the hero image.
 - Need to improve placement and colour of button.
 - Make button navigate to Book page.
+- Need to get rid of white line under nav bar.

 Index Page : Section
 - Adding padding to the image. - done